AstraZeneca plan to beef up CEO Soriot's pay packet faces scrutiny at AGM

 Chairman Leif Johansson will also be standing for re-election at the annual general meeting (AGM).

-Johansson acknowledged in a letter to shareholders that he might be expected to stand down after nine years in the role but said the board had asked him to stay on to help oversee the completion of the planned takeover of U.S. group Alexion Pharmaceuticals Inc.
+Johansson acknowledged in a letter to shareholders that he might be expected to stand down after nine years in the role but said the board had asked him to stay on to help oversee the completion of the planned takeover of U.S. group Alexion Pharmaceuticals Inc (ALXN.O).

 Shareholders will vote on the Alexion deal in a separate meeting on Tuesday.